opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![assignee-or-assignee-group-filter](assignee-or-assignee-group-filter.png)

-### Advanced filters (Enterprise add-on)
+### Filter for attachment file name and content

-With the advanced filter you can run a full text search and filter and search not only headings and text contents but also file names or file contents of attached documents to work packages.
+You can run a full text search and filter and search not only headings and text contents but also file names or file contents of attached documents to work packages.

 Use the filter "Attachment content" or "Attachment file name" to filter attached documents in the work package table.